AU-Master-Thesis/thesis/sections/1-introduction/research.typ

 == Research Questions <intro-research-questions>

+This section outlines which research questions will have to be answered to reach a conclusion for each hypothesis.
+The questions below are structured under each study, and are numbered accordingly. \ \

+#[
+  #set par(first-line-indent: 0em)
   // === Study 1
   #study.H-1.prefix #sym.dash.em Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-1", weight: 900):
   #set enum(numbering: req-enum.with(prefix: "RQ-1.", color: theme.teal))
   + Which programming language will be optimal for scientific communication and extensibility?
   + Is it possible to reproduce the results of the original #acr("GBP") Planner in the chosen programming language?
   + Which architecture and framework is suitable for such a task, and can it reproduce the original results?
   + What kind of tooling will be most beneficial for the software?
   + How can tooling help with future reproducibility and engagement with the software?
   + How can tooling help with understanding and extending the software?

   // === Study 2
   #study.H-2.prefix #sym.dash.em Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-2", weight: 900):
   #set enum(numbering: req-enum.with(prefix: "RQ-2.", color: theme.teal))
   + Which possible ways can the #acr("GBP") iteration scheduling be improved?
   + How can such iteration schedules be tested, to ensure that they are an improvement?
   + Which possible avenues exist to advance towards a more distributed approach?
   + Are these targeted improvements able to enhance the original work without transforming it?

   // === Study 3
   #study.H-3.prefix #sym.dash.em Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-3", weight: 900):
   #set enum(numbering: req-enum.with(prefix: "RQ-3.", color: theme.teal))
   + Will global planning improve the actors' capability to move in complex environments?
   + Will global planning degrade the existing local cooperative collision avoidance?
   + What impact will the global planning layer have on performance?

   // === Study 4
   #study.H-4.prefix #sym.dash.em Questions for hypothesis #boxed(color: theme.lavender, fill: theme.lavender.lighten(80%), "H-3", weight: 900):
   #set enum(numbering: req-enum.with(prefix: "RQ-3.", color: theme.teal), start: 4)
   + Is it possible to introduce a new type of factor that can aid in path-following?
   + What impact will this factor have on the existing behaviour of the actors, importantly; will it degrade their ability to collaborate and avoid collisions - both with each other and the environment?
   + What will the impact of this factor be on the actors' capability to move in complex environments?
+]

 // #todo[1 hypothesis to many research question]

 == Research Objectives <intro-research-objectives>
-// #todo[1 research question to many research objectives]

-// #let o-num() = req-enum.with(color: accent)
+To answer each research question, a set of objectives will have to be met.
+The objective for each question is listed and numbered below.

 #{
   set enum(start: 1)
   [